valmiranogueira/teste/README.md

 `cd api && sh run_api.sh`

-This command will create a Dockerfile and start an API pod in the Kubernetes cluster, under current namespace.
+This command will create a Dockerfile and start Companies API pod in the Kubernetes cluster, under current namespace.

 **It's required that the cluster works with Docker local images**